upendrak/swc-stanford-20180329/sessions/shell.rst

 What if we want to change our current working directory?

-We can use ``cd`` followed by a directory name to change our working directory. ``cd`` stands for "change directory", which is a bit misleading: the command doesn't change the directory, it changes the shell's idea of what directory we are in.
+We can use ``cd`` command followed by a directory name to change our working directory. ``cd`` stands for "change directory", which is a bit misleading: the command doesn't change the directory, it changes the shell's idea of what directory we are in.

 .. code-block :: bash

 	$ cd data

 ``cd`` doesn't print anything, but if we run ``pwd`` after it, we can see that we are now in ``/Users/upendra_35/filesystem/users/nelle/data``.
-If we run ``ls`` without arguments now, it lists the contents of ``/Users/upendra_35/filesystem/users/nelle/data``, because that's where we now are:
+If we run ``ls -F`` without arguments now, it lists the contents of ``/Users/upendra_35/filesystem/users/nelle/data``, because that's where we now are:

 .. code-block :: bash